HERA-Team/hera-images/DEMO.md

 ```
 docker exec rig_onsitepot_1 /bin/bash -c \
-  "add_obs_librarian.py --site onsite --store onsitepot /data/*/*.uv*"
+  "add_obs_librarian.py --site onsite --store onsitepot --store_path /data '*/*.uv*'"
 ```

-The default configuration provides web access to the Librarian over the port 21106, so you should be able to visit <http://localhost:21106/hl.php> with `9876543210` as an authenticator and see the web interface.
+The default configuration provides web access to the Librarian over the port 21106, so you should be able to visit <http://localhost:21106/> with `9876543210` as an authenticator and see the web interface.
 On OS X machines, you need to replace `localhost` with a particular IP address [as per this webpage](http://www.markhneedham.com/blog/2015/11/08/docker-1-9-port-forwarding-on-mac-os-x/).